otherpirate/docker-container-health-check-http/README.md

 # docker-container-health-check-http
-Simple HTTP health-check for containers is same host
+Simple HTTP health-check for containers in same host

 # How to use